mtmse/deprecated-dotify-cli/README.md

 [![Type](https://img.shields.io/badge/type-application-blue.svg)](https://github.com/brailleapps/wiki/wiki/Badges)

 # BrailleUtils #
-BrailleUtils provides a cross platform Java API for embossing and converting braille in PEF-format.
+BrailleUtils provides a command line interface for embossing and converting braille in PEF-format.
 Conversion to and from commonly used "braille" text formats is also supported.

+Braille Utils supports a range of embossers, including popular [Index](http://www.indexbraille.com/) and [Braillo](http://www.braillo.com/) embossers.
+Note however that several embossers are untested, due to lack of access and/or time.

 ## Main Features ##
   * Emboss a PEF-file